Skip to Main Content

 • A reminder of that pledge’s impact on your organization

-With the right constituent relationship management (CRM) platform, you can set up pledge reminder email and thank-you letter templates that include the above information to go out when payments are 30, 60, and 90 days overdue.
-Some CRMs can also be used to schedule tasks for follow-up calls when the pledge amount is significantly overdue.
+With the right constituent relationship management (CRM) platform, you can set up pledge reminder emails and thank-you letter templates that include those elements.
+Then, you can schedule them to go out when payments are 30, 60, and 90 days overdue.
+Some CRMs can also schedule tasks for follow-up calls!

-How Neon CRM Can Help With Pledges and Donations
+Use Neon CRM to Help Manage Pledges and Donations

 Join the discussion in our Slack channel on connected fundraising